xunjianyin/tools/bash_aliases.md

 The primary goal of this setup is to:
 * Streamline common command-line tasks using shorter, memorable aliases.
 * Implement more complex custom commands using Bash functions.
+* Significantly enhance safety by replacing the standard `rm` command with a version that moves files to a trash directory.
 * Keep the main `~/.bashrc` file clean by centralizing personal customizations in `~/.bash_aliases`.

 ## File Structure